trippyarchives/archive/README.md

 TRIPPY ARCHIVES is a repository for photos, videos and music with the sole purpose of giving you peace of mind when consuming psychoactive substances.
 All entries are hand-picked and reviews, and you can choose what you'd like to see from the directories above this text, or from the links below.

+If you'd like to contribute by extending the list, follow the [**contributing guide**](https://github.com/trippyarchives/archive/blob/main/CONTRIBUTING.md)

 🖖 ***Peace, see you on the flipside!***

 <!-- TODO: Add buttons -->